Today's Holidays for July 14

 1986 Raymond Loewy b.
 1893 French inventor, designer, the father of streamlining.
 He designed the U.S. Postal Service logo.

-1875 Guillaume Henry Dufour b.
-1787 engineer.
-He and Robert Marc Séguin designed and built the first permanent wire-cable suspension bridge (1823).
+1875 Guillaume Henri Dufour b.
+1787 Swiss engineer.
+He and Robert Marc Séguin designed and built the first permanent wire-cable suspension bridge (1823, Saint Antoine Bridge).

 1827 Augustin Jean Fresnel b.
 1788 French physicist, pioneer in light theory.